-Motions for Continuance shall be in writing, and shall be filed at least five days prior to the Calendar Call.
+Motions for Continuance shall be in writing, and shall be filed at least ten (10) days prior to the Calendar Call or Trial.
 If a party has already been granted a prior continuance of the trial, any further motion for continuance must be set for a hearing and heard prior to the trial date.
 Any motion for continuance shall include a description of prior continuances of the case.

 - Motions to Compel Discovery shall be in writing and shall certify that counsel has attempted in good faith to resolve the issues with opposing counsel but has been unable to do so.
 Said motion shall also describe what independent efforts counsel has made to obtain the discovery sought.

 - Discovery Motions (motions to compel, motions to take deposition, etc.) shall be filed and served a reasonable time before hearing, to permit opposing counsel an opportunity to respond and to prepare for hearing.

 - The Defendant must be present at Calendar Call, Pretrial Conferences, and Trial.
 Calendar calls and pretrial conferences are set for Fridays at 8:30 a.m.